Cover photo Marcis Ruiķis ollie at Imanta skatepark. Shot by Egons Avots

 Ed Gaba and Spank

 It happened on a rainy day somewhere in 2002 or 3.
-Me and Spank were chilling at my place, and doing 2003 rainy day default activity: playing THPS2.
+Me and Spank were chilling at my place, and doing a 2003 rainy day default activity: playing THPS2.
 We were not as much playing as watching short clips of pros over and over again.
 It was actually more interesting for us than playing the game.
 We sort of made a mutual agreement that Andrew Reynold’s clip was absolutely the best.
 We got more and more hyped as we watched it and couldn’t sit any longer; something had to be done, that generated hype had to be released somehow!
 We had one shared complete at the time with my trucks and Spank’s board from T-Market (nowadays Maxima).
 After it stopped raining for a bit, we grabbed that board and rushed outside.
 Even though we kind of skated already, neither I nor Spank couldn’t do ollies.
 But the excitement level was high and a feeling that something was about to happen was definitely there.
 Spank was super confident he struggled for sometime and popped his first one.
 I was shocked and jealous at the same time.
 How the fuck did he do it?
 I tried as well but didn’t make it.
 After that we started to skated more and more.
 But I can’t really remember my first ollie at all.
 I can remember Spank’s ollie but not mine.
 Later we met Didzis local who had the highest ollie in the rajon.
 He would ollie three boards no problem.
 He was our ollie mentor.

 Niklavs Vetra